cboettig/prosecutors-fallacy/inst/doc/sig-tests.md

 ```

-There should be some clever way in plyr or data.table to do these combinations automatically, but anyway:
+(there should be some clever way in plyr or data.table to do these combinations automatically, but anyway)

-Focusing on the OU model, we see that autocorrelation is not sufficiently different:
+Focusing on the OU model, we do see some 'significant' difference in autocorrelation distributions:

 ```r